 Fatigued truck drivers often cause serious injuries.
 For a free consultation, contact an experienced car accident lawyer Atlanta GA can count on.

-Thanks to our friends and contributors from Butler Tobin for their insight into trucking accidents and personal injury cases.
+Thanks to our friends and contributors from Butler Law Firm for their insight into trucking accidents and personal injury cases.